Skip to main content

 • Earned wage access (EWA): This is an advanced payroll feature that allows companies to grant employees access to a portion of their earned wages before their next official pay day.
 It’s a modern offering that can help employees manage unexpected cash flow situations.
 It’s also been shown to increase employee retention and satisfaction, while reducing stress related to financial challenges.

-As you can see in my review, not all payroll software is created equal.
-If you want to find the perfect payroll tool for your company’s needs, you should first consider what’s important to your organization’s activity.
-Read our article outlining the key features of payroll software for a more in-depth analysis of the different features.
+As you can see in my review, not all payroll software is created equal!
+To find the perfect payroll tool for your company, you need to be crystal clear on your needs first.

 More Advanced Payroll Options